liquity/bold/README.md

 Despite this, the collateral gas compensation is now not paid out for redistributed collateral, making redistributions less profitable than in Liquity v1.

-### 23 - Redistributions and CR drag-down cascades
+### 23 - Redistributions and CR drag down cascades

 When a redistribution occurs, debt and collateral of the liquidated Trove is assigned to all healthy Troves in proportion to their collateral.